FOOD SAFE TIN PACKAGING

 Independent Can is committed to the structure, training and measurement required to achieve SQF Certification.

 Independent Can is pleased to announce that all of our facilities are SQF certified facility by The Safe Quality Food Institute.

 The SQFI verifies that our systems have been properly validated and demonstrate continuous monitoring procedures.
 SQF is globally recognized by retailers and foodservice providers.
 SQF benefits extend to our customers that are pursuing their own certification.

 Level 2 SQF Certification, known as the “Certified HACCP-Based Food Safety Plan”, incorporates all of the Level 1 requirements, including Good Manufacturing and Distribution Practices as well as Hazard Analysis and Critical Control Points risk assessment and implementation.
 SQF Certification is recognized by the Global Food Safety Initiative (GFSI).
 It guarantees a higher level of trust and acceptance in our global marketplace.

-In 2018, Independent Can is on track to meet its goal of SQF2 Certification for all facilities in which food-contact packaging is manufactured.
-That will be followed by our Conneaut facility in early 2019.
+In 2018, Independent Can is on track to meet its goal of SQF2 Certification for all facilities in which food-contact packaging is manufactured, including our Rosedale, Maryland, Vandalia, Ohio and Fort Madison, IA facility.
 For decades, Independent Can, through its own best practices, has met the high standards for food-contact packaging including food-safe materials, inks and coatings, as well as safe handling practices.
 This Certification will provide us with additional documentation of our efforts for the assurance of our customers.

 Bisphenol A (BPA)

 In recent years, there has been much discussion about whether Bisphenol A (BPA) is safe for use in food and beverage containers.
 According to the FDA’s website, “BPA is a structural component in polycarbonate beverage bottles.
 It is also a component in metal can coatings, which protect the food from directly contacting metal surfaces.
 BPA has been used in food packaging since the 1960s.”